oblyvius11/crypto-menu/README.md

-Classes and Functions
+Classes and Functions:
 Below is a brief overview of the functions and classes in the token.h file.
 If you want specifics, I have tried my best to leave comments throughout the code where I thought it was necessary to help readability.

-Class representing a token
+Class representing a token:
 class token {
 private:
     int size, capacity;